mildlyskilled/mildlyskilled-blog/content/posts/2021-04-15/index.md

 The Brokers
 ---

 In our own VPC we had three APis...
-One that was responsible for receiving published dataset information, the second was actually a 'headless' CKAN installation the third (Atlas) was for everything else.
-Which included handling dataset requests, presenting data to be rendered by a separate UI and also a presenting the data layer for moderating the requests made to publishers.
+One that was responsible for receiving published dataset information, the second was actually a 'headless' CKAN installation to handle the indexing, searching, and retrieval of datasets.
+The third (Atlas) was for everything else.
+Which included handling dataset requests, presenting data to be rendered by a separate react UI and also a presenting the data layer for moderating the requests made to publishers.
+This API was also responsible for onboarding publishers onto the system as well.
+Basically by providing us with minimal information about where their datasets lived, we would be able to run some infrastructure code (through AWS lambda) to provision access to those datasets, and generate a template for publishers' terraform variables.

 By integrating the Atlas API into our existing SAML authentication service we were able to leverage concepts such as groups and users from Active Directory for permissions and Authentication.
 We were also able to queue up commands for lambdas to do things like adding external users to the list of users able to assume roles that had access to the datasets that had been registered and published.

-In the next installment I will try and tie this all together with some simple user journeys and a bit more indepth descriptions of how we put our own infrastructure together to make the user journeys work.
+In the next installment I will try and tie this all together with some simple user journeys and a bit more in-depth descriptions of how we put our own infrastructure together to make the user journeys work.